justengel/mp_event_loop/README.md

 ### Pickling Problems
 My goal was to extend this library to work with async/await.
 Unfortunately, coroutines and generators cannot be pickled.
-I created an async_event_loop.AsyncEventLoop just in case this becomes possible in the future.

-In addition to this generators cannot be pickled.
+Initially the async/await event loop failed because generators cannot be pickled.
 I wanted to create another event loop where function with the yield statement would allow other Events to run.
 While generators cannot be pickled, it is possible to create a class with  _\_iter_\_ and _\_next_\_ methods which can be pickled.
 I created an event loop (iter_event_loop.IterEventLoop) which will collect iterators and interleave iterators.
 After _\_next_\_ is called a different iterator will execute adding more concurrency.
 This only makes it so long running iterators do not take up all of the processing time and lets other iterator events run in between iterations.

+I was able to get async/await to work in multiprocessing.
+I used the same technique that I used for caching which was to register the async functions in a class dictionary and pickle the registered name.
+At unpickling the registered name is used to retrieve the async function and run it in the other process.